 Closing the Broadband Gap

-Following the review of Canada’s basic telecommunications services, the CRTC has established a universal service objective that Canadians – in rural and remote areas as well as in urban centres – should have access to voice services and broadband Internet access services on fixed and mobile wireless networks.
+The CRTC established a universal service objective that Canadians – in rural and remote areas as well as in urban centres – have access to voice services and broadband Internet access services on fixed and mobile wireless networks.

-The CRTC is also setting new targets for these services:
+The CRTC set new targets for these services:

 - speeds of 50 Mbps download/10 Mbps upload for fixed broadband services